simul/simul.github.io/ref/simul/crossplatform/viewstruct.md

 **model**  < An id unique to each rendered view, but persistent across frames.

+**view**  < The model matrix

 **proj**  < The view matrix.
 If considered as row-major, position information is in the 4th row.

 **invViewProj**  < The projection matrix, row-major.

-**depthTextureStyle**  < THe viewing frustum, calculated from the proj matrix and stored for convenience using simul::crossplatform::GetFrustumFromProjectionMatrix.
+**depthTextureStyle**  < The viewing frustum, calculated from the proj matrix and stored for convenience using simul::crossplatform::GetFrustumFromProjectionMatrix.